janicevaz16-lgtm/healthcare-data-analysis-planning-strategy/README.md

 | Week 6 | Final Analysis | Stakeholder presentation and reflection |
 ## Dataset

-This project uses the Cleveland subset of the UCI Heart Disease dataset.
+**Source:** UCI Machine Learning Repository — Heart Disease

-The UCI dataset contains 303 records and 13 commonly used analytical features.
+The Cleveland dataset contains **303 records** and **13 commonly used analytical features**, including demographic, physiological, and diagnostic variables.

-The target is commonly transformed from the original 0–4 disease-status representation into a binary classification outcome for analytical modelling.
+The original target is represented on a 0–4 scale.
+For binary classification experiments in this project:

-All dataset-derived statistics reported in this repository should be interpreted with reference to the exact preprocessing and target-mapping procedure used.
----
+- `0` → no disease
+- `1–4` → disease present

+Target counts and missing-value statistics are generated from the exact dataset used by the notebooks rather than being hard-coded as project results.

+**DOI:** 10.24432/C52P4X

 ## Business / Analytical Problem